AdrienBrFa/NBA_Games_Prediction_ML_NN/README.md

 - Verifies no future data is used
 - Checks merge correctness

-See [Stage B1 Leakage Audit](docs/stage_b1_leakage_audit.md) for the comprehensive audit that identified and fixed 101 leakage columns.
+See [Stage B Leakage Audit](docs/stage_b_leakage_audit.md) for the comprehensive audit that identified and fixed 101 leakage columns.

 ---